iLib-js/ilib-lint/docs/resource-icu-plurals.md

 # resource-icu-plurals

-If you received this error, then there is a syntax error in your plural string in translation of a source string.
+If you received this error, then there is a syntax error in your plural string in the source String or in the translation string.
 Strings are expected to follow the ICU format plurals.
 More info can be found [here](https://formatjs.io/docs/core-concepts/icu-syntax/#plural-format).

 There may be multiple types of errors: